Health insurance in Costa Rica

 You can consult an optician in Costa Rica at much lower prices than in Europe or North America.
 In fact, you’ll pay around three times less in Costa Rica for the same type of service.
 Approximately $100 USD for a pair of prescription glasses, $130 for a pair of sunglasses.

-You can consult physiotherapists in Costa Rica in specialized or independent clinics.
+Physiotherapists in Costa Rica can be found in specialized or independent clinics.
 In a specialized clinic, you’ll pay an average of $35 USD for a consultation and $40 USD for a neurology session.

 All you need to know about pregnancy and maternity in Costa Rica